 We are a holding company with no business operations of our own.
 Our only significant asset is and will be OP Units and the general partnership interests in our operating partnership.
 We conduct, and intend to continue to conduct, all of our business operations through our operating partnership.
 Accordingly, our only source of cash to pay our obligations is distributions from our operating partnership and its subsidiaries of their net earnings and cash flows.
 We cannot assure our stockholders that our operating partnership or its subsidiaries will be able to, or be permitted to, make distributions to us that will enable us to make distributions to our stockholders from cash flows from operations.
 Each of our operating partnership's subsidiaries is or will be a distinct legal entity and, under certain circumstances, legal and contractual restrictions may limit our ability to obtain cash from such entities.
-In addition, because we are a holding company, your claims as stockholders will be structurally subordinated to all existing and future liabilities and obligations of our operating partnership and its subsidiaries will be able to satisfy your claims as stockholders only after all of our operating partnership and its subsidiaries will be able to satisfy your claims as stockholders only after all of our and our operating partnership and its subsidiaries will be able to satisfy your claims as stockholders only after all of our and our operating partnership and its subsidiaries is and its subsidiaries is and its subsidiaries will be able to satisfy your claims as stockholders only after all of our and our operating partnership is and its subsidiaries is and obligations have been paid in full.
+In addition, because we are a holding company, claims as stockholders will be structurally subordinated to all existing and future liabilities and obligations of our operating partnership and its subsidiaries.
+Therefore, in the event of our bankruptcy, liquidation or reorganization, our assets and those of our operating partnership and its subsidiaries will be able to satisfy claims of stockholders only after all of our and our operating partnership's and its subsidiaries' liabilities and obligations have been paid in full.
 Furthermore, U.S. bankruptcy courts have generally refused to grant bankruptcy protections to cannabis businesses.